dragonwell-project/dragonwell8/README.md

 # Introduction

-Over the years, Java has proliferated in Alibaba.
-Many applications are written in Java and many our Java developers have written more than one billion lines of Java code.

 Alibaba Dragonwell, as a downstream version of OpenJDK, is the in-house OpenJDK implementation at Alibaba optimized for online e-commerce, financial, logistics applications running on 100,000+ servers.
 Alibaba Dragonwell is the engine that runs these distributed Java applications in extreme scaling.

 The current release supports Linux/x86_64 platform only.